- Rounds must follow the Big Questions format described in the Big Questions Format Manual.

 - The full grant amount will be awarded following completion of reporting requirements; no upfront installments will be given.

-- The NSDA reserves the right to bill back schools for the shipping and cost of awards if the event is canceled.
+- The NSDA reserves the right to bill back schools for the shipping and cost of awards (if preordered) if the event is canceled.

 - Click here for full details.